exercism/bash/concepts/commands-and-arguments/introduction.md

 The `#!` must be at the very start of the file, with no spaces or blank lines before it.
 Our script's commands will appear on separate lines below this.

-Tip — Instead of `#!/bin/bash` , you could use
+Tip: Instead of `#!/bin/bash` , you could use

 ```bash
 #!/usr/bin/env bash
 ```

 `env` searches `$PATH` for the executable named by its first argument (in this case, "bash").
-For a more detailed explanation of this technique and how it differs from plain ol' `#!/bin/bash`, see [this question in StackOverflow](https://stackoverflow.com/questions/16365130/what-is-the-difference-between-usr-bin-env-bash-and-usr-bin-bash/16365367#16365367).
+For a more detailed explanation of this technique and how it differs from plain ol' `#!/bin/bash`, see [this question in StackOverflow][env bash].

 Please do not be fooled by scripts or examples on the Internet that use `/bin/sh` as the interpreter.
 **`sh` is not `bash`!**